 Top 10 Must-Do’s#

-- Acropolis — The iconic ancient citadel
+- Acropolis — The iconic ancient citadel (yes, it really is that impressive)

-- Acropolis Museum — World-class collection
+- Acropolis Museum — World-class collection, stunning building

-- Souvlaki at Kostas — Legendary street food
+- Souvlaki at Kostas — Legendary street food since 1950

-- Plaka wandering — Athens’ oldest neighborhood
+- Plaka wandering — Athens’ oldest neighborhood, endlessly photogenic

-- Rooftop drinks — Acropolis views with cocktails
+- Rooftop drinks — Acropolis views with cocktails in hand

 - Day trip to Delphi — The center of the ancient world